joshgerdes/jekyll-uno/_drafts/how-to-mount-an-azure-blob-container-on-your-windows-10-endpoint-device.md

 ---
 date: 2021-04-23T00:00:00.000+12:00
-title: How to mount an Azure Blob Container on your Windows 10 endpoint device
+title: How to mount an Azure Blob Container on your Windows Server
 author: Luke
 categories:
 - Azure